Skip to main content

 Debugging with developer traces

 Pass includeDeveloperTrace: true to /api/v1/query to receive a structured diagnostics payload alongside the answer.
 Traces are the supported public way to inspect what the runtime did on a given request.
+The chat app exposes a sibling surface: enable Developer Mode in Settings → Developer Settings, and a Developer Logs card appears at the bottom of each response with the same iterative-runtime signals (orchestration mode, tool call history, execution trace, verification, tool-registry stats).
+The two surfaces are kept conceptually aligned — the chat card and the SDK developerTrace tell the same story for the same turn class — but the SDK trace additionally includes a timeline, summary rollups, cost, and contributorSearches that the chat card does not surface.
+See the Debugging Guide for the full section list.
 The trace is intentionally a typed, stable surface — internal intermediate diagnostics can change across rollouts without breaking it.

 Chat streaming UI extensions (first-party /chat)